-Also known of as a runny nose or postnasal drip, nasal discharge is a common disorder in cats and a sign of an underlying condition.
+Also known as a runny nose or postnasal drip, nasal discharge is a common disorder in cats and is typically a sign of an underlying condition.
 Nasal discharge may be clear (serous), grey/cloudy (mucoid), thick and green (purulent) or bloody.
 It can be acute or chronic and affect one or both nostrils.

 - Upper respiratory infection (cat flu) – Caused by one of several viruses or bacteria, upper respiratory infections typically produce cold-like symptoms such as a runny nose, sneezing, eye discharge, fever and loss of appetite.

 - Nasal polyps – Reasonably rare in cats, polyps are benign growths that arise from the mucous membranes.

 - Bacterial infection (post-viral rhinitis) – Bacterial infection commonly occurs after a bout of cat flu which damages the lining within the nasal cavity, allowing bacteria to take hold.

 - Fungal infection – Cryptococcus, aspergillosis are fungal infections that take up residence in the nasal passages and sinuses of cats.

 - Nasal tumours – The most common nasal neoplasms are malignant; facial swelling is also common.

 - Foreign objects in the nasal cavity – Such as grass seeds, will generally produce a nasal discharge from one nostril.